 GMAW – Gas metal arc welding

-To obtain a spray-arc it is necessary to have welding current above a certain minimum value, the transition current.
-This current level depends on the shielding gas, (consisting of minimum 80% Argon or Helium), the alloy and the size of the welding wire.
-As a guideline a 0.8 mm solid steel wire will provide a spray arc if the welding current is above approximately 150 Ampere.
-At currents below this level the steady spray will consist of gradually larger droplets until a spray no longer can be maintained, and the short-arc is established.
+To obtain a spray arc it is necessary to have a welding current above a certain minimum value, the transition current.
+This current level depends on the shielding gas, (consisting of a minimum of 80% Argon or Helium), the alloy and the size of the welding wire.
+As a guideline, a 0.8 mm solid steel wire will provide a spray arc if the welding current is above approximately 150 Ampere.
+At currents below this level, the steady spray will consist of gradually larger droplets until a spray no longer can be maintained, and the short-arc is established.

-Short Arc is also called short circuit transfer.
-No metal is transferred through the arc with this technique, but is instead Spray-arc welding Short circuiting (short arc welding) transferred through rapid short circuits between wire and work piece.
-The wire touches the work piece and the welding current increases immediately, melting of a drop of filler material.
-As this drop is melted off the arc is re-established, heating wire tip and base material until the wire feed speed again pushes the wire into contact with the work piece.
+Short-Arc is also called short circuit transfer.
+No metal is transferred through the arc with this technique but is instead Spray-arc welding Short-circuiting (short arc welding) is transferred through rapid short circuits between wire and workpiece.
+The wire touches the workpiece and the welding current increases immediately, melting of a drop of filler material.
+As this drop is melted off the arc is re-established, heating wire tip and base material until the wire feed speed again pushes the wire into contact with the workpiece.

-This sequence repeats itself continuously approximately 100 times per second, providing a concentrated arc with low heat input to the work piece and rapidly solidifying deposit.
+This sequence repeats itself continuously approximately 100 times per second, providing a concentrated arc with low heat input to the workpiece and a rapidly solidifying deposit.
 The short-arc method is therefore excellently suited for sheet metal welding, and also for bridging large gaps in poorly aligned joints.
 The rapidly solidifying deposit also makes short-arc welding easy in any welding position.